Package 'greenAlgoR'

 add_storage_estimation

 (logical, default FALSE) Do we compute the footprint of mass storage ?
 By default FALSE because it is far less important than cpu and memory usage.
-Note that green-algorithms website do not compute mass storage usage.
+Note that green-algorithms original tool do not compute mass storage usage.

 mass_storage